renatorobotica12-tech/WRO-2026-Grises-Jr--Mx-Future-engineers-/README.md

 The robot uses vision-based navigation to interact with obstacles dynamically.

--Detects colored pillars
+- Detects colored pillars
--Determines relative position
+- Determines relative position
--Adjusts trajectory using steering control
+- Adjusts trajectory using steering control

 This approach allows smooth and adaptive movement around obstacles.
 ---